Preethi-Dev/Guest-Writing-assets/ascii_art_method.md

 }
 ```

-Take a look at the below codepen, An overlay implemented in universal use case alike explained above, and see how this overlay positioned across all breakpoints:
+Take a look at the below codepen, An overlay implemented in a universal use case like explained above, and see how this overlay is positioned across all breakpoints:

 {% codepen https://codepen.io/preethi-dev/pen/gOeBWWL %}